SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 It is also possible to create "reversible" migrations with `sqlx migrate add -r <migration_name>` which will create an `up` and `down` migration files and can be reverted with `sqlx migrate revert`.

-## Changing queries and using prepared statements

-Always prefer compile-time query to runtime query, so that errors are caught at compile time.

-- If a compile time (ie. `query_*!`) is changed (even if just spacing is changed (because of underlying hash of query)) it needs to be re-prepared with `scripts/prepare.sh`.
-  This generates `sqlx-data.json` in workspace root.

 ## CI Workflow

 To skip CI for a commit, add [One of the these keywords to your commit message](https://docs.github.com/en/actions/managing-workflow-runs/skipping-workflow-runs).